kshbarge/nc-news/README.md

 - This repo can be cloned by making a fork of it and then using the command `git clone (your repo url)` in the location at which you wish to set up a local repository.

-- This project uses dotenv, express and pg as dependencies, and husky, jest, pg-format and supertest as dev dependencies.
+- This project uses dotenv, express, pg and cors as dependencies, and husky, jest, pg-format and supertest as dev dependencies.
 To install these dependencies locally, navigate to the main folder of the repository and run `npm install`.

 - In order to setup you local database for the first time, run `npm run setup-dbs`.
 To seed your local database for development, run `npm run seed`.
 Don't worry about seeding for testing, as this is done automatically by the testing environment before tests are executed.
 If you wish to seed the production database, run `npm run seed-prod`.